hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 The argument force="true|false" allows forcing verification of hCaptcha widget before submitting the form.
 By default, `force="false"`.

 The argument size="normal|compact|invisible" allows setting the size of hCaptcha widget.
 By default, `size="normal"`.

+The argument honeypot="true|false" allows enabling or disabling the honeypot for the shortcode form.
+By default, it follows the global Honeypot setting.

 = How to add hCaptcha to an arbitrary form =